 You Are What You Eat

-Now, when you eat, do you eat mindfully or do you find yourself foraging for anything that’s convenient?
+When you eat, do you do so mindfully or do you find yourself foraging for anything that’s convenient?
 How often do you overindulge in junk food?
 Anyone who has eaten a piece of cake smothered in frosting, especially if they have not had anything nutritious to eat prior, knows the profound effect food can have on our bodies.
 Your brain may begin to feel foggy, making it more difficult to think, and you may begin to feel tired or fatigued from the resulting sugar crash.

 What we partake of spiritually can also have a profound effect on all aspects of our being.
 Just like food may contribute heavily to our emotional and mental state, the things we choose to ingest spiritually and mentally may not only affect our cognitive abilities, but may also impair our ability to cope with stress.